 Ī 1 Program Line The aperture and shutter speed are adjusted automatically.
 2 Tv Shift The aperture is locked and the shutter speed is adjusted automatically.
-3 Av Shift The shutter speed is locked and the aperture is adjusted automatically.
+3 Av Shift The shutter sp automatically.
+Av Shift The shutter speed is locked and the aperture is adjusted automatically.

-Shutter speed is adjusted to appropriate exposure according to lens aperture when lens aperture is not set to A position.
+Shutter speed is adjusted to appropriate exposure according to lens aperture when lens aperture is not set to ${\bf A}$ position.

-Notes on [Using Aperture Ring] (p.182)
+Notes on [Using Aperture Ring] (p.188)